marcvaneijk/marcvaneijk.old/_posts/2014-01-05-consoledmz.md

 The Hyper-V host will present a self-signed certificate that contains the FQDN of the Hyper-V host.
 When you configure Remote Console with the VMConnectHostIdentificationMode parameter to FQDN the certificate provided by the Hyper-V host will match the initial request containing the FQDN.
 The tenant is prompted with the self-signed cert of the Hyper-V host and after accepting the security warning the console session is created.
 Configuring Remote Console with the VMConnectHostIdentificationMode parameter to IP the certificate provided by the Hyper-V host will not match the initial request containing the IP address.
 The error An authentication error occurred (0x607) is presented to the tenant and the console session fails.

-Ashley pointed out that the line authentication level:i:0 in the RDP is used for this setting.
+Ashley pointed out that the line [authentication level:i:0](http://technet.microsoft.com/en-us/library/cc781387(v=WS.10).aspx) in the RDP is used for this setting.
 You can look at the content of the auto generated RDP file by opening it with notepad.
 The entry authentication level:i:0 was present in the auto generated RDP file in the preview bits.
 In RTM the auto generated RDP file was slimmed down for performance but unfortunately resulted in this scenario.

 ## Custom Hyper-V Certificate